SSWConsulting/SSW.Rules.Content/rules/gpt-tokens/rule.md

 :::

-4. Balancing complex queries: There are scenarios where complex queries or long explanations may require a large number of tokens (e.g. you are inputing a multi-page document for ChatGPT to summarize).
+**4. Balancing complex queries:** There are scenarios where complex queries or long explanations may require a large number of tokens (e.g. you are inputing a multi-page document for ChatGPT to summarize).
 In such cases, it's essential to be mindful of the token count.
 You can use techniques like summarization or abstraction to reduce the token count while keeping the important information.
 See rule [Do you summarize long conversations for better context retention?](https://www.ssw.com.au/rules/summarize-long-conversations/)

 ::: greybox